 The fleet industry is constantly changing—it’s important to keep up!
 Join an industry association, read trade publications and blogs (like this one) and keep up with what is happening in vehicle technology.

-Our team has seen Fleetio users make a big difference in their operations with the adoption of new technology and best practices.
+As you read up on new technology, don’t be afraid to adopt it.
+Our team has seen Fleetio users make a big difference in their operations with the implementation of new technology and best practices.
 Alternative fuels, once seen as a long shot, may actually be within reach and cost-effective for your fleet.
 The same goes for vehicle technology where if you have accurate data for your vehicles, you can make educated decisions about payback on investments.

 What are your keys to success in fleet management?
 Leave a comment on this post.